College Admissions FAQ

 Is it better to apply early in the admissions process?
 Does it hurt my chances if I'm applying to lots of schools?

-Applications are accepted from August through February 1; however, applying early is strongly advised.
-U-M offers an Early Action option to students applying to LSA, Engineering, Nursing, or Kinesiology, but otherwise operates a modified rolling admissions process.
+Applications are accepted from August through February 1; however, applying early is strongly advised if U-M is your top choice.
+U-M offers an Early Action option to students applying to LSA, Architecture, Engineering, Nursing, or Kinesiology, but otherwise operates a modified rolling admissions process.
 Early Action is an excellent option for students who want to apply early and receive a decision quickly – if a student's application is completed by November 1, their admissions decision will be released by December 23.
 For all other applicants, decisions are released on a rolling basis, with no guarantee of a final decision until mid-April.

 Regardless of when you're admitted to U-M, you have until the national enrollment deposit deadline of May 1 to accept your offer.
 That gives you time to consider your other options and your financial aid package, if applicable.